 Course Category SOC Course Code 20ME3S01

 Course Type Skill Oriented L-T-P-C 0-0-4-2

+Prerequisites Internal Assessment 00

-Prerequisites Nil Internal Assessment Semester End Examination Total Marks 00 50 50
+Nil Semester End Examination 50

+Total Marks 50

-COURSE OBJECTIVES 1 To understand the kinematics and coordinate transformation.
+COUR SE OBJECTIVES 1 To understand the kinematics and coordinate transformation.
 2 To follow the guidelines for accessing the robot and program it for desired task.
-3 First-hand experience on industrial robots for the students to learn with industry-driven production requirements.
-4 To train students in the field of Industrial Robotics, upgrading skill sets of the students to global standards.
-COUR SE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: accession completion of the course, the student will be able to.
-Level CO1 Understand the importance of robot dynamics and plan robot motions and paths.
-U CO1 CO2 Understand the importance of robot dynamics and plan robot motions and Level Understand the importance of robot dynamics and plan robot motions and paths.
-Familiarize with the most common robot sensors and understand fundamental Level K2 CO2 Understand the importance of robot dynamics and plan robot motions and paths.
+3 3 First-hand experience on industrial robots for the students to learn with industry-driven production requirements.
+4 4 To train students in the field of Industrial Robotics, upgrading skill sets of the students to global standards.
+COUR SE OUTCOMES Upon successful completion of the course, the student will be able to:CognitiveLevel Upon s uccessful completion of the course, the student will be able to: Level CO1 Understand the importance of robot dynamics and plan robot motions and paths.
+Level K2 CO1 CO2 Understand the importance of robot dynamics and plan robot motions and paths.
 Familiarize with the most common robot sensors and understand fundamental sensor processing.
-Level K2 K2
+K2 K2 CO1 CO2 CO3 Understand the importance of robot dynamics and plan robot motions and paths.
+Familiarize with the most common robot sensors and understand fundamental sensor processing.
+Perform kinematics analysis of robot systems.
+K2 K2 K3 CO1 CO2 CO3 CO4 Understand the importance of robot dynamics and plan robot motions and paths.
+Familiarize with the most common robot sensors and understand fundamental sensor processing.
+Perform kinematics analysis of robot systems.
+Create, modify and execute different robot programs K2 K2 K3 K3